ic96/CS319-Router-Project/README.md

 In location.py, modify the following line with the correct database name and credentials: conn = psycopg2.connect(dbname="ubc05", user="ubc05", password="UbC$5")
 Note: in this case, database name is ubc05, username is ubc05, password is UbC$5.

+* For the Django backend settings they can be found in `~/<project directory>/server/server/settings.py`
+	* Here you will have to change the database connection information as well